panva/node-oidc-provider/docs/README.md

 ### audiences

-Helper used by the OP to push additional audiences to issued Access and ClientCredentials Tokens.
-The return value should either be falsy to omit adding additional audiences or an array of strings to push.
+Helper used by the OP to set an audience to issued Access Tokens.
+The return value should either be falsy use the default audience (client) or an array of string aud values, or a single string aud value.

 _**default value**_: